-We are pleased to include a keynote address from Mark Bretton, Chair, The LEP Network and Chair, Hertfordshire LEP.
+- Mark Bretton, Chair, The LEP Network and Chair, Hertfordshire LEP;

-Further speakers include: Mark Duddridge, Cornwall and Isles of Scilly Local Enterprise Partnership; Sean Hanson, Local Partnerships; Tracy Harrison, Northern Housing Consortium; Jim Hubbard, CBI; Stacey King, Enterprise M3 and CityFibre; Jo Lappin, Cumbria Local Enterprise Partnership; Mark Livesey, The LEP Network; Alistair Lomax, Arc Universities Group; Bob Perkins, AECOM; Helen Randall, Trowers & Hamlins and Heather Sharp, KPMG.
+Further speakers included: Mark Duddridge, Cornwall and Isles of Scilly Local Enterprise Partnership; Sean Hanson, Local Partnerships; Tracy Harrison, Northern Housing Consortium; Mike Hawking, Joseph Rowntree Foundation; Jim Hubbard, CBI; Stacey King, Enterprise M3 and CityFibre; Jo Lappin, Cumbria Local Enterprise Partnership; Mark Livesey, The LEP Network; Alistair Lomax, Arc Universities Group; Bob Perkins, AECOM; Helen Randall, Trowers & Hamlins and Heather Sharp, KPMG.

 - Next steps for Local Enterprise Partnerships and delivering regional projects;

-- Meeting strategic priorities - providing value for money, strengthening local infrastructure, and improving accountability;
+- Meeting strategic priorities - cost efficiency, improving accountability and strengthening local infrastructure;

 - Supporting local growth and regeneration - the impact of further devolution and outlook for the Shared Prosperity Fund;

 - The role of LEPs in supporting the development and delivery of Local Industrial Strategies; and

 - Local Industrial Strategies implementation - utilising regional strengths, developing partnerships, and sharing best practice.